By using this site, you agree to the Privacy Policy and Terms of Use.

 Photo by Leipzig Free Tours on Unsplash

-The list of Germany’s biggest cities ends with Leipzig.
-Leipzig is located around 160 kilometers southwest of Berlin.
-The largest in all of Europe is Leipzig’s main train station.
+The list of Germany’s most prominent cities ends with Leipzig.
+Leipzig is located around 160 kilometres southwest of Berlin.

-Recent years have seen a rise in the environmental technology industry in Leipzig.
+Recent years have seen a rise in Leipzig’s environmental technology industry.
 The high-quality standard of living makes Leipzig one of the best cities in Germany for work.
 Leipzig is a livable city and attracts mainly young and creative individuals.

-The leading university is located- in the middle of the town center, surrounded by many shopping facilities, restaurants and parks.
-Hence Leipzig is famous as an ideal student city.
+The leading university is located- in the middle of the town centre, surrounded by many shopping facilities, restaurants and parks.
+Hence, Leipzig is famous as an ideal student city.

 Tourists flock to its distinctive Renaissance-style buildings and famous opera house, Oper Leipzig.